Nice to Meet You (PinkPantheress song)

-"Nice to Meet You" is a song recorded by British singer PinkPantheress featuring British rapper Central Cee.
+"Nice to Meet You" is a song recorded by British singer-songwriter PinkPantheress featuring British rapper Central Cee.
 It was released on 10 November 2023 as the fourth and final single from PinkPantheress's debut studio album, Heaven Knows.
 The pop song, which was co-produced by American record producer Cash Cobain, is built around a sample of the 1983 Spandau Ballet song "Gold".
 It received mostly positive reviews from critics and peaked at number 20 on the UK Singles Chart.
 A music video featuring 2000s-inspired outfits and directed by Charlotte Rutherford was released alongside the single.

 Background and release

 "Nice to Meet You" marked the first collaboration between British singer PinkPantheress and British rapper Central Cee, following Central Cee's song "Obsessed with You" sampling PinkPantheress's song "Just for Me" in 2021.
 The song was first teased on PinkPantheress's TikTok account in a behind-the-scenes clip from its music video announcing its release date.
 "Nice to Meet You" was included on PinkPantheress's debut studio album, Heaven Knows, which was released on 10 November 2023.
 "Nice to Meet You" was released through Columbia Records and Parlophone Records.
 It was later included on the compilation album Now That's What I Call Music!
 117.

 The song was the focus of an Apple Music advertisement starring PinkPantheress and American record producer Cash Cobain, one of the song's co-producers, in which they showed how they produced the song using a MacBook Pro.